 The original poster, a 22-year-old male, booked a specific window seat on a flight several months in advance because he preferred that spot for relaxing during the journey.

-Upon boarding, the poster found a man in his assigned seat who immediately asked him to switch to a less desirable middle seat five rows behind.
+Upon boarding, the poster found a man in his a*signed seat who immediately asked him to switch to a less desirable middle seat five rows behind.
 When the poster declined, the man became insistent, escalating his demands until he started loudly crying.

 The situation required intervention from a flight attendant, leading the man to eventually move, though not before making a final, hostile remark to the poster upon landing.
 This entire encounter leaves the poster questioning whether he was wrong for refusing the switch.